How To Communicate With a Non-Verbal Child With Autism

-A child, teen, or adult with autism who is currently unable to speak may be described as having nonverbal autism.
-But what exactly does that mean and what can we do to help these individuals?
-Let’s take a look at some of the most common questions people ask about nonverbal autism.
+A child, teen, or adult with autism who is unable to speak may be described as having nonverbal autism, or being pre-verbal.
+But what exactly does non-verbal mean, and how can you communicate with a non-speaking person with profound autism?
+In this post we’re going to take a look at some of the most common questions people ask about nonverbal autism.

 What is nonverbal autism?

 Autism is a lifelong developmental disability that affects a person’s communication skills, social skills, and self-regulation.
-Nonverbal means not being able to speak.
-Although not actually a condition in and of itself, nonverbal autism is a subset of autism that includes children and adults who are not yet speaking.
+The term non-verbal autism is used to describe autistic children and adults who are not yet speaking.

-It’s important to remember that someone being nonverbal doesn’t mean that they don’t have anything to say.
-All it means is that they are not yet able to get words to come out of their mouth.
-For many individuals, not being able to communicate through speech is frustrating.
+It’s important to remember that someone being nonverbal does not mean that they don’t have anything to say.
+For most non-verbal children with autism not being able to communicate through speech is frustrating.

-Some people who can say a few familiar words or short phrases are described as being minimally verbal.
+Children or adults with autism who can say a few familiar words or short phrases, or use echolalia, are often described as being minimally verbal.

 What causes nonverbal autism?

-Some individuals may have difficulty talking due to apraxia of speech (also called verbal apraxia) — a speech sound disorder where the brain has difficulty planning and sequencing the movements needed to correctly produce sound.
+Some people with autism may have difficulty speaking due to apraxia of speech (also called verbal apraxia) — a speech sound disorder where the brain has difficulty planning and sequencing the movements needed to correctly produce sound.

-Low muscle tone and difficulties with motor planning are other factors that can make the physical movements required for speech difficult.
+Low muscle tone, difficulties with motor planning, and low proprioceptive awareness are other factors which can make the physical movements required for speech difficult for many children with autism.

 Can nonverbal kids with autism learn to speak?

 Yes!
-With speech and language therapy, and/or intensive language input at home from parents and other therapists, many nonverbal kids with autism will begin to develop some speech.
+With speech and language therapy, and/or intensive language input and play therapy at home from parents and other therapists, many nonverbal kids with autism will begin to develop some speech.

 Services to help nonverbal children and adults with autism vary depending on where they live and what families can afford.